What is iMineralysis™ ?

 The increased speed allows access to new insights such as processing large data sets for rock composition, estimation of mineral constants in complex lithologies, and mapping of mineral properties (e.g., water resistivity, kerogen maturity, and clay composition)

-Provides estimates of non-uniqueness in the lithology and fluid coefficients to help the user determine which ones need better constraints.
+Provides estimates of error, non-uniqueness, and instability of solutions to help the user determine which ones need better constraints.

 Example of the coefficient matrix showing the starting coefficient for the optimization process and the allowed ranges for each coefficient.
 Aggregate of minerals lumped into a single "Matrix" constituent can also be tested.